ionos-enterprise/automated-ha-setup/README.md

 Readme:

 HA-GateAndDatabase.sh gives you the oportunity to setup either

 A) a simple high availability setup consisting of two virtual machines (VM) as gateways with an additional VM behind it or

 B) such setup with another setup of a high avalability PostgreSQL cluster.

-C) Additionally is is possible to import the MusicBrainz database into the cluster.
+C) Additionally it is possible to import the MusicBrainz database into the cluster.

 DEPENDENCIES